How to Accept Recurring Payments With 7 Top Payment Processors

 - Online services: Recurring payments are what make all types of online services possible, including software as a service (SaaS), online advertising, gaming products, virtual service providers, and mobile apps.

-If you’re selling anything online that auto-renews or requires periodic automatic payments, you’ll need a payment processor that can handle the recurring transactions.
+If you’re selling anything online that auto-renews or requires periodic automatic payments, you’ll need a payment processor that can handle recurring transactions.
 The easier you make it for customers to pay you, the better.

 Benefits of Recurring Payments